theislab/chemCPA/README.md

 All notebooks also exist as Python scripts (converted through [jupytext](https://github.com/mwouts/jupytext)) to make them easier to review.

+In some notebooks, a drug database .csv file is required.
+We used the [DrugBank](https://go.drugbank.com/) database (requires registration).

 ## Citation

 You can cite our work as: